9 January 2087

 Her world instantly shrank to comprise the centimeters of inflamed flesh further slicing against metal shrapnel as it slowly slid through her muscle tissue.
 She felt each fiber separating as the metal object moved.
 Millimeter by millimeter.
 Searing pain exploded outward from her leg and ran along every nerve of her being until it diverted entirely on her shut eyes.
 The pain manifested in a blinding light of agony that was novel and humbling.
 She heard her blood flowing freely as it audibly trickled over her leg and onto the console.
 The roar of the cabin didn’t even register as she was trapped in a prism of agony and pulling.

-Eyes still tightly clenched she pulled again.
-Her stomach lurched and she screamed as the metal scraped against bone and carved through her flesh.
+Eyes still tightly clenched, she pulled again.
+Her stomach lurched, and she screamed as the metal scraped against bone and carved through her flesh.
 Vision dimming, she yanked one last time and heard a wet sucking sound as the metal lurched free.
 Dropping the bloody object Colonel Moraro threw herself over the console and towards the first aid kit.
-Face down on the other side of her command console the colonel pulled herself slowly towards the cabin’s rounded wall.
-Despite being only two meters from her chair the journey felt unending.
+Facedown on the other side of her command console, the colonel slowly pulled towards the cabin’s rounded wall.
+Despite being only two meters from her chair, the journey felt unending.
 Her wounded leg was heavy and dead, while every flex of her muscles was misery as she crawled and scratched her way towards the first aid kit.

-With her left arm she ripped the kit open in a shower of plastic-wrapped supplies.
+She ripped the kit open in a shower of plastic-wrapped supplies with her left arm.
 Swaying unsteadily from blood loss, Colonel Moraro reached for a nano-stabilization injector.
-The tank’s first aid kit contained enough doses for each crew member, and each dose have enough life-saving nanoparticles to keep a human alive even with severe trauma.
+The tank’s first aid kit contained enough doses for each crew member, and each dose had enough life-saving nanoparticles to keep a human alive even with severe trauma.
 Colonel Moraro didn’t fully understand the science behind the drug, but she had seen people near death come back from the brink.
-The bulky syringe was heavy, containing a dark liquid that shimmers purple as light hit it.
-With her last bit of willpower Colonel Moraro slammed the syringe into her wounded thigh and plunged the glimmering substance into her muscle tissue.
+The bulky syringe was heavy, containing a dark liquid that shimmered purple as the light hit it.
+With her last bit of willpower, Colonel Moraro slammed the syringe into her wounded thigh and plunged the glimmering substance into her muscle tissue.

 Creeping along the torn floor gave the colonel a frightening up-close look at the tungsten arm blade of a Centaur.
-Easily twenty centimeters thick, and two meters long, the blade was designed to cut through the hides of armored vehicles – a human was nothing.
+Easily twenty centimeters thick and two meters long, the blade was designed to cut through the hides of armored vehicles – a human was nothing.
 Approaching the wall base where De La Rosa was pinned, Colonel Moraro smelled shit and urine.
 Ignoring the waste, she pulled herself into a kneeling position and examined Del La Rosa for the best injection point.
 She wasn’t sure how he was even alive.
-The blade pierced him from groin to his upper chest.
-His face and hands were pallid from blood loss, and yet he faintly breathed.
-With an injector in each hand Colonel Moraro plunged the devices into Specialist De La Rosa’s torso.
-A few heart beats passed before color started returning to his face.
+The blade pierced him from his groin to his upper chest.
+His face and hands were pallid from blood loss, yet he faintly breathed.
+With an injector in each hand, Colonel Moraro plunged the devices into Specialist De La Rosa’s torso.
+A few heartbeats passed before the color started returning to his face.
 Colonel Moraro let out a gasp of relief and squeezed her loader’s hand.